 2. NYC CLASSICS

 NYC is made up of 5 boroughs: Manhattan, Brooklyn, Queens, the Bronx, and Staten Island.
-Most tourist attractions are in Manhattan, Brooklyn, Queens, and The Bronx.

 • Take a stroll at Central Park

-• Go see Grand Central Terminal
+• Go see Grand Central Terminal then head to Bryant Park and New York Public Library

-• Explore and shop in Williamsburg, Brooklyn
+• Eat and shop in Williamsburg, Brooklyn

 • Track down sites from your favorite movies and TV shows: Sex and the City, Gossip Girls, etc.